-For the adolescent and university samples, the rape attitude items were analyzed with the LIKERT program.
-This program computes the correlation of each item with the score on the total scale (correcting for the contribution of that item), and calculates Cronbach's alpha and an index of homogeneity.
-Some items with low item-total correlations were eliminated from the scale.
+For the adolescent and university samples, the rape attitude items were analyzed with the LIKERT program.19 This program computes the correlation of each item with the score on the total scale (correcting for the contribution of that item), and calculates Cronbach's alpha and an index of homogeneity.
+Some items with low

+19 This program was provided by Stephen E. Winckelman, Program Librarian, Computation Center, The Pennsylvania State University.
+His assistance is gratefully acknowledged. item-total correlations were eliminated from the scale.
 Data on the final scale are shown in Table A-1.
 Cronbach's alpha for the final scales was .66 for the adolescent sample and .78 for the university sample.
 The indices of homogeneity were .12 and .20 respectively.
 The statistics were similar for males and females.
 The low index of homogeneity indicates that the scale was not very homogeneous, perhaps because it contained items from different factors in Feild's study.

-As a test of face validity, the rape attitudes and heterosexual relationships items used in the final adolescent interview were given to 20 students in a UW-Milwaukee course in sex roles, in questionnaire format.
-The students were asked to judge whether the item was relevant to attitudes towards rape, attitudes towards male-female relationships, or neither.
-The students had no difficulty making this differentiation; most items were clearly in
+As a test of face validity, the rape attitudes and heterosexual relationships items used in the final adolescent interview were given to 20 students in a UW-Milwaukee course in sex roles, in questionnaire format.20 The students were asked to judge whether the item was relevant to attitudes towards rape, attitudes towards male-female relationships, or neither.
+The students had no difficulty making this differentiation; most items were clearly in one category or the other.21 For almost all items, the items were included in the scale to which the majority of the students assigned them.22